 NERD NOTE: According to Apple, enabling location services won’t personally identify you or your location.
 The Macintosh operating system only uses information from your local WiFi networks to help determine your approximate location.

 That’s it!
 Starting now, your Mac should know exactly where it is as long as it has access to the Internet.
-We hope you found this tutorial helpful on how to enable location services Mac OS X. Please consider dropping a dollar in our beer fund.
+We hope you found this tutorial helpful on how to enable location services Mac OS X. Please consider dropping a dollar in our beer fund or leaving a nice comment below.
 Thanks!